dk14/wolfram-mega/docs/traders.md

 #### **Merkle-trees**

-Merkle-trees can also be utilized to avoid duplicate subtrees in offer trees, thus reducing risks of contract exploding to a minimum.
-It is recommended to use same
+Merkle-trees can also be utilized to eliminate duplicate subtcontract trees in offer trees, thus reducing risks of contract explosion to a theoretical minimum.

+Practically, it requires extra-care:

+- subcontracts with equivalent semantics might contain small differences (e.g. redemption addresses).
+This has to be eliminated manually.
+- it is recommended to bound contract-size to reasonable minimum during contract generation, in order to avoid dealing with "halting problem", proof assistants etc. For BTC such bound can be expressed in bytes, or even satochis if txfee is known.
+- use DSL like Marlowe or write your own.
+For BTC,
+- recursive calls can be supported in DSLs through  bounded recusrion (with default return value supplied in "return" after a fixed amount recursive calls).
+Trivial macro inlining sunction body n times.

-After this technique is applied only contracts that are aimed at modeling "perpetual motion" would explode.
+After these techniques are applied, only contracts that are aimed at modeling "perpetual motion" would explode.

 #### **"Perpetuality"**